The difficulty of obtaining a building permit in Puerto Rico depends primarily on two things:

 What do you plan to build and where?

-Regarding the first of these two issues, prior to buying any plot of land or planning to build anything, you have to take into consideration, if what you want to build or what is already built on the property is allowed by the regulations.
+Regarding the first of these two issues, prior to buying any plot of land or planning to build anything, you have to take into consideration, if what you want to build or what is already built on the property is allowed by the land use ordinances.

-Then, you have to find out if the municipality were you want to build is under the jurisdiction of OGPe or Puerto Rico’s Permit Office or if its an Autonomous Municipality or Municipio Autónomo that has a POT (Ordinance Plan), and the capacity of approval authorized (Jerarquía) to that municipality by PR’s Planning Board.
-Once you have cleared this up, you must find out what zoning plans affect your property.
+Then, you have to find out if the municipality were you want to build is under the jurisdiction of OGPe or Puerto Rico’s Permit Office or if its an Autonomous Municipality or Municipio Autónomo that has a POT (Ordinance Plan), and the authority (Jerarquía) has been grante to that municipality by PR’s Planning Board.
+Once you have cleared this up, you must find out what zoning plans and land use ordinances affect your property.
 This can be done thru the zoning maps or Mapas de Calificación found here and thru a nifty little program called the geolocalizador which uses GIS technology.
 If using the geolocalizador make sure you have the cadaster number, find your property on the map and click on it.
 A lot of information regarding your property will appear in a box, from its zoning to its flood status, etc. But watch out!
 Sometimes there might be two layers of maps affecting a specific area (planos sobrepuestos).
-These maps can create additional or superimposed zoning areas which can restrict the use of the property.This usually happens in important areas of development, like Condado, Santurce, beach areas etc. So be careful read and research!
+These maps can create additional or superimposed zoning areas or land use ordinances which can restrict the use of the property.This usually happens in important areas of development, like Condado, Santurce, beach areas etc. So be careful read and research!

-Once you have the maps and have found out the localization of your property and its zoning, its time to verify what you can build according to the regulations adopted.
+Once you have the maps and have found out the localization of your property and its zoning, its time to verify what you can build according to the applicable land use ordinance.
 If the property is located on a Municipio Autónomo, then you must verify its POT – Plan de Ordenación Territorial, if its located anywhere else, you have to look to OGPe’s regulations – Reglamento Conjunto.
-By the way, some Municipios Autónomos have adopted the Reglamento Conjunto as their ordinance plan.
+By the way, some Municipios Autónomos have adopted the Reglamento Conjunto as their land use ordinance plan.

 Who are you hiring to take you thru the process?